At last - it’s quick and easy to create equations, graphs, stats displays and math quizzes to insert in Google Docs or Sheets.

-If you’d prefer to dictate or handwrite your equations or formulas, there is a Speech Input function and a Handwriting Entry tool within the Add-on.
+If you’d prefer to dictate your equations or formulas, there is a Speech Input function within the Add-on.
 With these features, you can cater the tool to your unique learning style.

 It’s just as easy and rewarding to create clear, colourful graphs, from simple linear relationships to complex trigonometric expressions.
 Type or pick a function, choose your axes and zoom range - then click to insert.

 g(Math) can create graphs from data in spreadsheet cells, or plot directly from a list of points you enter.
 And it can instantly visualise statistical data as histograms, bar charts and box-and-whisker plots, too.